jlu5/SupyPlugins/RelayLink/README.md

-A fork of the LinkRelay plugin, tailored to my needs.
+A fork of the LinkRelay plugin, tailored to my needs. **Mainstream development has ceased.
+Any new changes will only be for maintainence purposes/bugfixes.**

 #### Differences from [stock LinkRelay](https://github.com/ProgVal/Supybot-plugins/tree/master/LinkRelay):